vprasanth/js-presentation/topics/scope.md

 }
 first(); //output ralston
 ```
-You will get _ralston_ but you haven't changed the fed in global.
+You will get _ralston_ but you haven't changed the `fed` in global.
+What does this mean?
+If you have variables with the same name in different scopes, **the one resolved first will get used**.

 ## Best Practices